raspberrypilearning/rock-band/en/step_7.md

 		play sound [singer1 v] until done
 	```

-+ Click on your singer, to make sure that she sings when clicked.
++ Click on your singer and see what happens.
+Does she sing?